h2oai/wave/website/docs/enterprise/developer-guide.md

 Description     Forecast of COVID-19 spread
 ```

-### Running an app under development in q8s
+### Running an app under development

 Just run `q8s-cli bundle deploy` in your app git repository.
 This will automatically package your
-current directory into a `.qz` package, import it to q8s, and run it.
+current directory into a `.qz` package, import it into the platform, and run it.

 In the output you will be able to find a URL where you can reach the instance, or visit
 the "My Instances" in the UI.

-Note: q8s will auto-generate the version so that you can keep executing this without worrying about
+Note: the CLI will auto-generate the version so that you can keep executing this without worrying about
 version conflicts, just don't forget to clean up old instances/versions.

 ```sh